Zest-studi-o/P01-Allotment-gardens/README.md

 The final colour palette used in the website was slightly altered after testing validator suggestions of improving the contrast and changing the header and footer for a darker hue colour #426473, a drop shadow was also added to the text elements in the header to improve readability.

 The background colour for the about us section was also changed for a sand colour #c8bea0 which conveys nature as it is the colour of soil and goes well with the other colours used in the site and imagery.
-After testing it was observed that this background colour makes the text easier to read.
+After testing, it was observed that this background colour makes the text easier to read.

 ### Typography